 If you aren’t familiar with tomatillos, they are a type of fruit also known as Mexican husk tomatoes.
 It’s easy to confuse them with green tomatoes, especially because they look just like tomatoes wrapped in husks, but they are not the same.

 Tomatillos have a distinct taste that’s slightly sweet and tart, hence why they are really good to use as a base for a flavorful sauce.
 They’re typically in season during the late summer and early fall, so it’s a great time of year to cook with them!
 Keep reading to learn how to make homemade green salsa using tomatillos.
+For another recipe, check out the Roasted Tomatillo Soup while you’re here!

 How to Make Tomatillo Green Chili Salsa